whatisnuclear/website/index.md

 ## A nuanced reality
-Like every other energy source, nuclear energy has both good aspects and bad.
+Like every other energy source, nuclear power has both good aspects and bad.
 However, its ability to responsibly produce global-scale, 24/7, (nearly) carbon-free energy is unmatched among known technologies.
 Nuclear waste needs political will to be dealt with, but there are safe ways to dispose of it.
 As for reactor safety, while the accidents that have occurred are high profile and memorable, the actual risk